 Approx No. of Residential Units in the Development Pipeline

 Avg Office Sale PPSF

 Avg Retail PPSF

 Avg Development Site Sale PPBSF

 Avg Household Income

 Long Island Rail Road

-On top of the many large office buildings, Downtown Brooklyn contains a core of highly respected educational institutions, including Long Island University, Polytechnic Institute of New York University and CUNY New York City College of Technology to name just a few.
-Serving this growing population, both local and national chain restaurants and stores lone many of the major streets.
+In addition to its many large office buildings, Downtown Brooklyn contains a core of highly-respected educational institutions, including NYU Tandon School of Engineering, New York City College of Technology, and LIU Brooklyn, to name just a few.
+Serving this growing population, both local and national chain restaurants and stores line many of the major streets.

-This outdoor space at MetroTech, an office and educational hub, hosts exhibits, performances and special events
+An outdoor oasis in the middle of an office and educational hub, MetroTech Commons hosts exhibits, live performances, and special events year-round.

 You may know it for its world-famous cheesecake, but Junior's is also a Downtown Brooklyn establishment and the perfect corner spot to grab a drink and watch the neighborhood pass by along DeKalb or Flatbush Avenues.